foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data into a text string.
-Charian uses the schemaless RDA format[^1] in its encoding, so it is general-purposed and can be used for serializing any objects of any data model without having to predefine and maintain a schema.
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a text string.
+Charian uses the schemaless RDA format[^1] in its encoding, so it is general-purposed and can be used for serializing any object of any data model without having to predefine and maintain a schema.

 Charian can be used for implementing -